devmus/meganode/README.md

 - The MDS password for Minima
 - The admin password for MEG
-- Do you want to change the ports
+- The Minima / MEG / MySQL ports and if they should be exposed
 - The initial peers to connect to can be set up later or directly from the params passed to Minima

 You can of course change _any_ parameters you want - just add / remove them as environment variables